-Each Tuesday the Year 8 students compete in House Sports.
+Each Tuesday the Year 7 students compete in House Sports.
 This is a great opportunity for students to experience sports that they may not have played before.
-Students are to wear their full sports uniform on this day, with their House coloured polo shirt.

 EXTENDED LIBRARY HOURS

 The Louise Humann Library is open until 6:00pm Mondays to Thursdays.
 Students are able students to complete homework, undertake private study or read a novel in a supervised area.